Family of Southern student killed in case of mistaken identity pleading for more leads

 "I wait everyday to wake up, hoping that this is just a dream," said his mother, Lynette Soulaire.

-Jayrick was shot on i110 and crashed near the Dalrymple exit just five days before his 19th birthday.
+Jayrick was shot on I-110 and crashed near the Dalrymple Drive exit just five days before his 19th birthday.

 "My brother was just trying to go to work and he did not see this coming to him at all," said his sister Deaneigh Washington.